jpcposts/jpcposts.github.io/_posts/2024/2024-03-06-wrapper_script.md

 ## Introduction:

-In the realm of Red Hat Enterprise Linux (RHEL), wrapper scripts play a crucial role in enhancing the efficiency and manageability of various processes and commands.
+In Red Hat Enterprise Linux (RHEL), wrapper scripts play a crucial role in enhancing the efficiency and manageability of various processes and commands.
 This blog post delves into the diverse purposes served by wrapper scripts, shedding light on their significance in the context of RHEL.

 ## What is a Wrapper Script?